mynameisORIG/sphinx_documentation/doc/interview_questions/potential_interview_QA/splunk_linux_operator.rst

 40. How can you determine when splunk has finished indexing a log file?
 ###############################################################################

-o confirm that Splunk has fully indexed a log file, administrators typically monitor internal logs or review indexing throughput metrics.
+To confirm that Splunk has fully indexed a log file, administrators typically monitor internal logs or review indexing throughput metrics.
 The internal index (`_internal``) provides near real-time visibility into the status of data ingestion.

 Using this internal data, administrators can assess: